helloworld-chhanda/health-tracker/README.md

 - scikit-learn==1.3.0
 - streamlit==1.25.0
 - plotly==5.15.0
-- pyngrok==6.0.0 (optional, for ngrok tunneling)
+- pyngrok==6.0.0
 - joblib==1.3.1
-- tensorflow==2.13.0 (optional, for neural network models)
+- tensorflow==2.13.0
-- tensorflow-macos==2.13.0 (optional, for macOS users)
+- tensorflow-macos==2.13.0 (for macOS users)
-- tensorflow-metal==1.0.0 (optional, for macOS GPU acceleration)
+- tensorflow-metal==1.0.0 (for macOS GPU acceleration)
-- keras==2.13.1 (optional, for neural network models)

 ## Troubleshooting

-- **Model Selection**: The application will automatically detect if TensorFlow/Keras is available on your system.
-If not available, it will fall back to using a scikit-learn model, which has fewer dependencies but still provides excellent performance.
+- **GPU Support**: The app automatically detects and configures GPU support for macOS users.

+- **Ngrok Tunneling**: The app handles ngrok authentication and checks for existing tunnels before creating new ones.
+If you encounter the "limited to 1 simultaneous ngrok agent sessions" error, the app will continue to run locally.

-- **Missing Values**: The application now automatically detects and handles missing values in the dataset using imputation.
-No manual preprocessing is needed.
+- **Missing Values**: The application automatically detects and handles missing values in the dataset using imputation.

 - **TensorFlow on macOS**: For macOS users, we recommend using the `tensorflow-macos` and `tensorflow-metal` packages for better compatibility with Apple hardware:
   ```bash
   pip install tensorflow-macos tensorflow-metal
   ```

-- **Model Loading Errors**: If the dashboard cannot load a model, it will now attempt to load an alternative model type (e.g., if `.h5` neural network model fails, it will try the `.pkl` scikit-learn model).

-- **Data Processing Errors**: Check that all required CSV files are present in the project directory.
+- **Data Processing Errors**: Check that all required CSV files are present in the data directory.

 ## Future Enhancements